novalu/actions-on-google-typescript-template/README.md

 ### Add a dependency from npm

 If you want to add package dependency from [npmjs.com](https://npmjs.com), the run command `npm i packagename` in the directory functions.
-Make sure the dependency is listed in inner **package.json** file, so it will be used both locally and by Firebase functions.
+Make sure the dependency is listed in inner **package.json** file, so it will be used both locally and by Firebase Cloud Functions.

 ### Directory structure

 ```
 app
-└───functions ... this functions project will be deployed to Firebase Functions
+└───functions ... this functions project will be deployed to Firebase Cloud Functions
 │   └───src
 │   │   └───config ... configuration files
 │   │   └───di ... dependency injection configuration for the functions project